The Terminator | 1984

 Connor lives at 420 South Lafayette Park Place, just south of West 3rd Street, near MacArthur Park, Downtown.

 She works as a waitress in ‘Big Buns’ cafe, which is actually Carrows Restaurant, 815 South Fremont Avenue at Mission Street, South Pasadena.
-You can still get a great burger here.
+It's still there but currently closed.

 Newly kitted out, the Terminator gets tooled up at the ‘Alamo Gun Shop’, which is now EZ Auto Sales, 14329 Victory Boulevard at Tyrone Avenue, Van Nuys in the San Fernando Valley.